CodingTrain/website-archive/_CodingChallenges/83-doodle-chrome-extension.md

     video_id: "Su792jEauZg"
 ---

-In this Coding Challenge, I create a Chrome Extension which adds a p5.js drawing canvas on top of any webpage you visit.
+In this coding challenge, I create a Chrome Extension which adds a p5.js drawing canvas on top of any webpage you visit.